PayneJoe/SDC/CarND-LaneLines-P1/writeup.md

 * get the final top/bottom points with two interception lines
 * draw the positive and negative lane lines

+Updated version of extending lane lines, mainly fixing the severe crossing lane line problem:

+* approximate the slope of the lane line
+* approximate the center point of lane line
+* approximate the bias of the lane line
+* determine the top/bottom points of lane line through two interception lines

 ### 2. Identify potential shortcomings with your current pipeline

-My strategy for extending the lane lines is not stable in the video, since it's easy impacted by result of Hough Transformation.
+My strategy for extending the lane lines is not stable in the video, since it's easily impacted by result of Hough Transformation.
+Flickery still exists in video few times, more tunning work to be done.

 ### 3. Suggest possible improvements to your pipeline